kineticstoolkit/kineticstoolkit_doc/src/matplotlib_subplot.md

 plt.show()
 ```

 We can see that the titles of the second line overlaps with the horizontal axes of the first line.
-This is a common issue with Matplotlib, which does not know how to optimize the spacing while we progressively build the figure.
-We often need to call {{plt_tight_layout}} just after building the plot; this function optimizes the spacing so that everything looks clean.
+This is a common issue with Matplotlib: it does not know how to optimize the spacing while we progressively build the figure.
+Calling {{plt_tight_layout}} just after building the plot optimizes the spacing so that everything looks clean.

 ```{code-cell} ipython3
 plt.subplot(2, 3, 1)